Please wait...

 Social security

-Workers who enter into an employment contract with an employer in the Czech Republic (with the exception of an agreement on work performance/DPP of up to CZK 10,000/month or a agreement on work activity of up to CZK 3,999/month) are registered by the employer in the social security insurance system with the Czech Social Insurance Administration and the employer pays for them monthly mandatory insurance premiums.
+Workers who enter into an employment contract with an employer in the Czech Republic (with the exception of an agreement on work performance ("DPP") of up to CZK 10,000/month or an agreement on work activity ("DPČ") of up to CZK 3,999/month) are registered by the employer in the social security insurance system with the Czech Social Insurance Administration and the employer pays for them monthly mandatory insurance premiums.
 Social security covers pension insurance, sickness insurance and unemployment insurance.

 Health insurance

-In the same way, the employer registers its employees with one of the health insurances companies (UCT Prague at the General Health Insurance Company/VZP) and pays for them monthly mandatory insurance premiums.
+In the same way, the employer registers its employees with one of the public health insurance companies (UCT Prague with the General Health Insurance Company/VZP) and pays for them monthly mandatory insurance premiums.

 Premium rates